Without Cong's role, no change of guard possible at Centre: Antony | Politics

 - India

-Senior Congress leader A K Antony on Wednesday said the grand old party should not be underestimated and a change of guard at the Centre is not possible without it playing a central role.
+Amid talk of rejuvenating and strengthening the organisation after repeated electoral losses, senior Congress leader A K Antony on Wednesday said the party should not be underestimated and will stage a comeback as a change of guard at the Centre is not possible without it playing a central role.

 Talking to reporters here, the former defence minister said the role of the Nehru-Gandhi family is vital for the Congress as it is the powerhouse and the guiding force of the party.
 Without the family, the Congress would not be acceptable to 99 per cent of its workers across the country, he added.